frequency-chain/docs/pages/HowTo/SetupNode.md

 ## Run
 There are 2 options to run the chain locally:

-*Note, running Frequency via the following options does not require binary to be built or chain specs to be granted separately, and is programmed within the scripts for simplicty.*
+*Note, running Frequency via the following options does not require binary to be built or chain specs to be granted separately, and is programmed within the scripts for simplicity.*

 1. Collator Node in Instant Sealing Mode
 2. Collator Node with Local Relay Chain